idlewan/vertigo-tabs/README.md

 ## To Do
 - Drag and drop support in-window and between windows.
 Pull requests welcome :)
 - Middle click on a tab to close it
-- Sound icon on tabs that are playing sound

 ## To Not Do (yet)
 - Tab tree.
 Having a tab tree is not currently possible